TrellixVulnTeam/swahilipython_SCMU/Doc/howto/ipaddress.rst

 Host addresses are usually grouped together into IP networks, so :mod:`ipaddress` provides a way to create, inspect and manipulate network definitions.
-IP network objects are constructed from strings that define the range of host addresses that are part of that network.
+IP network objects are constructed kutoka strings that define the range of host addresses that are part of that network.
 The simplest form for that information is a "network address/network prefix" pair, where the prefix defines the number of leading bits that are compared to determine